LarsVonQualen/usenet-crawler-js-api/README.md

 Behold the glorious JS API for working with the usenet-crawler.com api!

+I'm in the business of fixing issues, so if you find anything, let me know!

 ### Install
 `npm install usenet-crawler-js-api`

 ### Usage
 `var api = require("usenet-crawler-js-api");`

+### Testing
+Place a file text file called `api.key` in the spec folder containing just your API key.

 ### API Interface
 ```javascript